An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 The spacecraft doors fly open.
 The struggling astronaut who was flailing in outer space is quickly pulled inside.
 Once inside, the astronaut immediately hits the ground.
 He then rips off his helmet to gasp for air once the doors shut.

 The question is, where did the gravity come from all of a sudden?
 The movie logic is, space doesn’t have gravity or air.
-So, once air becomes present, gravity is also somehow triggered on.
-But gravity doesn’t work this way.
+But once air becomes present, gravity is also somehow triggered on.
+Gravity doesn’t work this way though.

 What’s gravity?
 Everything with a mass or energy comes towards each other.
 It’s a fundamental force of nature.
-So, two objects having near the same mass will have little to no force between them.
+Two objects having near the same mass will have little to no force between them.
 But if one object is massive compared to another, the gravitational force becomes noticeable.

 Think of Earth and humans.
 On Earth, we can comfortably walk upright due to Earth’s gravitational force.
 But, in deep space, it’d be a different story.
 Objects will float when they’re far from nearby masses.

-Let’s return to the struggling astronaut in the spacecraft.
-The mass of the spacecraft and the astronaut is similar for the purposes of our discussion.
+Let’s now return to the struggling astronaut in the spacecraft.
+Assume the mass of the spacecraft and astronaut are similar relative to us versus Earth.
 As a result, the astronaut would remain floating once inside the spacecraft.

 What moviemakers should do